aerrata/journal/src/content/posts/securing-nginx-with-ssl-certificate-on-ubuntu.md

 ### Configure NGINX

 Navigate to the NGINX configuration directory.
-The main configuration file is typically located at `/etc/nginx/nginx.conf`, while server block configurations reside in `/etc/nginx/sites-available/`.
+The main config file is typically located at `/etc/nginx/nginx.conf`, while server block configurations reside in `/etc/nginx/sites-available/`.
 In this case, open the sites config file, for example: `/etc/nginx/sites-available/foo.conf`.

 ```nginx
 server {